 All-in-one computers look great, but concerns about expandability, repairability and price have kept many people away.
-But in the past two years, concerns about expandability have diminished, as hardware costs have fallen and everything one could possibly want comes bundled in one slim box at an affordable price.
-You just might not need a huge case with lots of empty bays and slots anymore.
+But in the past few years, concerns about expandability have diminished, as hardware costs have fallen and everything one could possibly want comes bundled in one slim box at an affordable price.

 Do you love your all-in-one computer?
 Thinking of buying one?
 Post your comment or question below...

 This article was posted by Bob Rankin on 17 Feb 2015